toggle menu

 Are you ready to serve?

-Smart Justice is a public trust that balances our core values of enforcing the law in a fair, equal, and compassionate way, while respecting the pain and trauma suffered by victims.
+Smart Justice balances our core values of protecting the public and enforcing the law in a fair, equal, and compassionate way, while respecting the pain and trauma suffered by victims.

 Miami SAO nurtures and supports you